DebuggingDelightStudios/deformable-mesh/docs/advanced-guides/deformation-material.md

 - *DamageNormalStrength*: Deformation strength.

 ## Setup using the template

+If you like video tutorials you may have a look at this tutorial.
+It was created using version 1.x but should still be relatively accurate:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GbmlwlhHJG8?si=l7Rb9yhkAlqPUM6B" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerPolicy="strict-origin-when-cross-origin" allowFullScreen></iframe>

 1. You can either create a **material instance** of the template material or **copy and customize the template** and create a *material instance* of the copied material or add the "deformation logic" to your own materials (see [Advanced / Custom Setup](#advanced--custom-setup)).
 2. The material instance provides 5 configurable textures:<br/><img src={InstanceTextures}/>